pedro-mrtnz/msc_thesis/README.md

-# msc_thesis
+# MSc thesis

-Code use din my MSc thesis project.
+Code used in my MSc thesis project.